 - Healthcare Needs of the Underprivileged and Uninsured

 - Healthcare needs of children

 - Improving the Quality of Life in the Upper Peninsula

-To comply with federal guidelines and SHF legal requirements, SHF will not fund the following types of grants.
-All grant requests for these purposes will be denied:
+To comply with federal guidelines and SHF legal requirements, SHF will not fund large projects with any of the following characteristics:

 - Grants to individuals

 - Grants to religious organizations for religious purposes

 - Grants to organizations for projects outside of the Upper Peninsula